nhuneke/sotnir-handbook/docs/projects-soton/hpc.rst

 A cluster can be conceptualised as a *system* that consists of three main components:

 1. **Hardware**.
-This includes compute nodes, interconnection networks, and storage.
+This includes nodes, interconnection, and storage.
 2. **Software**.
 This includes the operating system, compilers, libraries, applications, and the queue manager that handles the scheduling and execution of tasks.
 3. **Infrastructure**.
 This includes front-end interface, power supply, cooling, data center facility, and technical staff who manages and maintain all of them.